TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

     Media Control Keys, (2) add the Volume Up/Down keys to the 4 control keys, (3) add the Mute key to (1) and (2), (4) add the Tone control keys.
 To disable this additional behaviour use the *e0* command.
-Note that when the media options (2-4) are enabled using *e2* to *e4*, pressing the media key off, will cancel all the other media keys as well - pressing [Cfg][Sav] will save the off state after a reboot else the media keys will be active after a reboot.
-On reboot the setting e0 to e4 is saved i.e. if the [Med] is pressed after a powerup, and the e2 setting was previously activated, then both the Volume and Media control keys will show.
-The single key options [Vol], [Vo] for Volume and Mute are still active when the *en* options are activated but to survive a boot the [Cfg]->[Sav] key must then be pressed.
+Note that when the media options (2-4) are enabled using *e2* to *e4*, pressing the media key off, will cancel all the other media keys as well.
+To save the media keys press [Cfg] then [Sav] then after a reboot the setting e0 to e4 is saved i.e. if the [Med] is pressed after a powerup, and the e2 setting was previously activated, then both the Volume and Media control keys will show.
+The single key options [Vol], [Vo] for Volume and Mute are still active when the *en* options are activated.
 (p) Operating System Option: Use *os*[EXE] to toggle between Windows and Linux.
 Currently only used for different
     Restart or PowerOff or Logout options for the [ROf] key.
 These commands are working in Debian 11.7 but Linux Mint 21.1 and Ubuntu 20.04 steal the focus from the Terminal to the Desktop search box.
 Note that using these